 Arguably the most versatile beauty product in any makeup lover’s stash is concealer.
 You’ve likely come across this all-in-one product while strolling the beauty aisles or stumbled upon a TikTok hack that uses it.
 Whether you’re completely clueless about its transformative powers or just want a refresher on how to cover dark circles, we’re sharing our best tips for how to use concealer, ahead.

 How to Use Concealer Correctly

 Using concealer is relatively simple depending on the applicator.
 If you opt for a concealer with a doe-foot applicator like the Lancôme Teint Idole Ultra Wear All Over Concealer, simply pull the product out of the tube, dab it on the areas you would like to conceal and blend with your fingers.

 If you are using a concealer with a sponge-tip applicator like the Maybelline New York Age Rewind Concealer, simply crank the formula up to the top and you’ll see it begin to seep out of the sponge tip.
 Then, dab the sponge onto areas you are looking to conceal.
 You can also use the sponge to blend instead of your fingers.

-When and Where to Apply Concealer
+Where to Apply Concealer

-How to Use Concealer to Cover Acne and Dark Circles
+How to Cover Dark Circles With Makeup

-How to Use Concealer As Highlight and Contour
+How to Highlight and Contour With Concealer